Precious Metals Approved for Gold IRAs

 FAQs:

-Collectible or numismatic coins are generally not permitted in a Gold IRA.
-The IRS restricts IRA holdings to bullion coins and bars that meet minimum purity standards and are produced by approved mints or refiners.
-This helps ensure that all IRA-approved metals have widely recognized value and authenticity.
+Generally, collectible or numismatic coins are not permitted in a Gold IRA.
+The IRS restricts IRA holdings to bullion coins and bars that meet strict purity and manufacturing criteria, excluding items considered to have significant collectible or numismatic value.